-Bow East is a concept to locate a single concrete plant on rail freight land to the south of the Queen Elizabeth Olympic Park.
-This would be an improvement on what’s there today and an enabler for other high quality developments on part of this land.
+Bow East is a new proposal for a single concrete plant on rail freight land south of the Queen Elizabeth Olympic Park.
+This would be an improvement on what’s there today and would make space for alternative developments.

 Which companies are involved?

 There are three joint venture partners – Breedon, Brett and S Walsh & Sons.
-These companies are not responsible for current activities on the site.
+The joint venture is not responsible for current activities on the site.

 Network Rail is the owner of the land at Bow East.
 DB Cargo is the current operator of Bow East.
 The three joint venture partners are working with Network Rail and DB Cargo UK to be able to propose a solution at Bow East that balances its designation as a freight site for construction materials while creating something which is in keeping with its surroundings and makes land available for other uses.